uluyek/Project4-CUDA-Denoiser/README.md

 | ![](https://github.com/uluyek/Project4-CUDA-Denoiser/blob/base-code/img/Specular%20white.jpg) | ![](https://github.com/uluyek/Project4-CUDA-Denoiser/blob/base-code/img/mirror.jpg) | ![](https://github.com/uluyek/Project4-CUDA-Denoiser/blob/base-code/img/emissive%20.jpg) |

 **Scene Analysis:**

+The Cornell Ceiling Light scene, with its expansive light source, yields a more homogeneous distribution of light across the room.
+This uniform illumination simplifies the denoising process, as the noise patterns are more regular and predictable, allowing for smoother denoising with less potential for detail loss.
+In contrast, the traditional Cornell Box scene, illuminated by a smaller light source, presents a more challenging environment for denoising.
+The intricate interplay of light and shadow, combined with the subtleties of indirect lighting, results in a complex noise pattern.
+The denoising algorithm must then carefully differentiate between noise and essential details, especially in the nuanced gradients and shadows.
+Consequently, the denoised output may retain more noise or lose some fine details, depending on the algorithm's sophistication and the parameters used for denoising.
+Comparatively, the denoised image of the Cornell Ceiling Light scene tends to be more consistent and clean, showcasing the advantage of uniform lighting in facilitating noise reduction.
 | Cornell Undenoised | Cornell Denoised  |
 |---------------|------------------|
 | ![](https://github.com/uluyek/Project4-CUDA-Denoiser/blob/base-code/img/Cornell%20Undenoised.jpg) | ![](https://github.com/uluyek/Project4-CUDA-Denoiser/blob/base-code/img/Cornell%20denoised.jpg) |